pedromcorreia/find_hotel/apps/parser/README.md

-## Combine
+## Parser

-A parser made with Elixir projects to coordinate projects.
+A parser made with Elixir to parse some coordinate data.

 ## Installation